-The application cycle for May 2018 is now closed.
+The application portal for 2021 is now open!

 There are two routes of entry into the DSc (RHL) program: